mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ### Message Size Limitations

-Ideally, Messages can be of inifinite size.
+Ideally, Messages can be of infinite size.
 However, protocol stacks and protocol stack implementations may impose their own limits on message sizing;
 For example, SCTP {{RFC4960}} and TLS {{I-D.ietf-tls-tls13}} impose record size limitations of 64kB and 16kB, respectively.
 Message sizes may also be limited by